akoustic/vision/README.md

-It's officially time to shift from Heroku to Render.
+It's officially time to shift from Heroku to Render :

+* Although expedient, moving from AWS to Render eliminated a lot of infrastructure complexity.
+* GCP recommended for students but compares nothing against AWS Services

+Choose wisely